bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

 ## 2017-12-28
 * :arrow_up: Re-arranged package structure, duplicate and ambiguous packages merged.
-We now have a clean `model`/`execution`/`verification` division.
+We now have a clean `model`/`execution`/`analysis` division.
+* :bug: Fixed an equality bug in `OrderedSet`.

 ## 2017-12-22